Playlist: Dionne Warwick In Kansas City 2024

 From the first tune we understood that we were in for a treat.

-Dionne Warwick started with the show with her #1 hit "Walk On By" signaling that she has the ability to draw upon songs that aren't just well-known but define American musical tradition.
+Dionne Warwick started the show with her #1 hit "Walk On By" signaling that she has the ability to draw upon songs that aren't just well-known but define American musical tradition.

 One song after the other was received with ovations from an enthusiastic and older crowd at the Kauffman Center for the Performing Arts where she was accompanied by the Kansas City Symphony.

-Toward the end of the show Ms. Warwick sentimentally shared the career journey of her son who joined her to sing "Say A Little Prayer" and conclude her show with "That's What Friends Are For" -- David Leland Elliott is more than just a competent singer but a remarkable talent in his own right and his duets with his mom made the show that much more emotionally satisfying for the audience.
+Toward the end of the show Ms. Warwick sentimentally shared the career journey of her son who joined her to sing "Say A Little Prayer" and helped her conclude the show with "That's What Friends Are For" -- David Leland Elliott is more than just a competent singer but a remarkable talent in his own right and his duets with his mom made the show that much more emotionally satisfying for the audience.

 And so, we're back to the basement and thought a quick journey through her oeuvre was an apropos topic for tonight's playlist.